PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 # Bash

-Prefer to write quick scripts in bash?
+Prefer to write quick scripts in Bash?
 We've got you covered.

-You can run any bash in a Pipedream step within your workflows.
+You can run any Bash in a Pipedream step within your workflows.

 ::: warning
 Bash steps are available in a limited alpha release.

-You can still run arbitrary bash scripts, including [sharing data between steps](/code/bash/#sharing-data-between-steps) as well as [accessing environment variables](/code/bash/#using-environment-variables).
+You can still run arbitrary Bash scripts, including [sharing data between steps](/code/bash/#sharing-data-between-steps) as well as [accessing environment variables](/code/bash/#using-environment-variables).

 However, features available in [Node.js steps](/code/nodejs) like `$.respond`, `$.end`, and `$.auth` are not yet available in bash.
 If you have any questions please [contact support](https://pipedream.com/support).
 :::